renaissance-publishing/renaissance/content/chapters/12-injury-and-recovery.md

 The character suffers a -10 penalty to all actions for each Trauma that they have.
 When a character receives a Trauma, they must roll a WIL×3 check; if they fail, they are stunned for one round (penalties from their wounds and traumas apply, including the Trauma that caused the test).

-The GM may sometimes decide that a Trauma has a specific effect on a character—such as the overpowering urge to avoid the source of Stress that caused the Trauma.
+The GM may sometimes decide that a Trauma has a specific effect on a character — such as the overpowering urge to avoid the source of Stress that caused the Trauma.
 These effects are generally meant to be roll-played, and they usually last until the Trauma itself has been healed.

 Sometimes Traumas can be *negated*.